 Internet Type

 The type of internet connection you have can also affect your ping.
-Generally, a wired broadband connection will provide lower ping compared to a wireless or mobile connection.
-This is because wired connections have higher bandwidth and more stable speeds.
+Generally, a wired broadband connection will provide faster network speeds when compared to a wireless or mobile connection.
+This is because wired connections have higher bandwidth and a more stable connection.

 Computer Hardware